magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/widgets-development.md

 }
 ```

 - Fill **Widget title** field with widget type name, for ex.
 "My first control widget".
 - Click the **Run** button on the **Widget Editor Toolbar** in order to see the result in **Widget preview** section.
 - Click dashboard edit button on the preview section to change the size of the resulting widget.
 Then click dashboard apply button.
 The final widget should look like the image below.

 ![image](/images/user-guide/contribution/widgets/control-widget-sample.png)

 - Click the **Save** button on the **Widget Editor Toolbar** to save widget type.

 To test how this widget performs RPC commands, we will need to place it in a dashboard then bind it to a device working with RPC commands.
 To do this, perform the following steps:

 - Login as Tenant administrator.
 - Navigate to **Devices** and create new device with some name, for ex.
 "My RPC Device".
 - Open device details and click "Copy Access Token" button to copy device access token to clipboard.
 - Download [mqtt-js-rpc-from-server.sh](/docs/{{docsPrefix}}reference/resources/mqtt-js-rpc-from-server.sh) and [mqtt-js-rpc-from-server.js](/docs/{{docsPrefix}}reference/resources/mqtt-js-rpc-from-server.js).
 Place these files in a folder.
   Edit **mqtt-js-rpc-from-server.sh** - replace **$ACCESS_TOKEN** with your device access token from the clipboard.
-And install mqtt client library.
+Then, install mqtt client library.
 - Run **mqtt-js-rpc-from-server.sh** script.
 You should see a "connected" message in the console.
 - Navigate to **Dashboards** and create a new dashboard with some name, for ex.
 "My first control dashboard".
 Open this dashboard.
 - Click dashboard "edit" button.
 In the dashboard edit mode, click the "Entity aliases" button located on the dashboard toolbar.

 ![image](/images/user-guide/contribution/widgets/dashboard-toolbar-entity-aliases.png)

- - Inside **Entity aliases** popup click "Add alias".
+- Inside **Entity aliases** pop-up click "Add alias".
 - Fill "Alias name" field, for ex.
 "My RPC Device Alias".
 - Select "Entity list" in "Filter type" field.
 - Choose "Device" in "Type" field.
 - Select your device in "Entity list" field.
 In this example "My RPC Device".

 ![image](/images/user-guide/contribution/widgets/add-rpc-device-alias.png)

 - Click "Add" and then "Save" in **Entity aliases**.
 - Click dashboard "+" button then click "Create new widget" button.

 ![image](/images/user-guide/contribution/widgets/dashboard-create-new-widget-button.png)

 - Then select **Widget Bundle** where your RPC widget was saved.
 Select "Control widget" tab.
 - Click your widget.
 In this example, "My first control widget".
- - From **Add Widget** popup, select your device alias in **Target device** section.
+- From **Add Widget** pop-up, select your device alias in **Target device** section.
 In this example "My RPC Device Alias".
 - Click **Add**.
-Your Control widget will appear in the dashboard.
-Click dashboard **Apply changes** button to save dashboard and leave editing mode.
+Your Control widget will appear on the dashboard.
+Click the dashboard's **Apply changes** button to save the dashboard and exit editing mode.
 - Fill **RPC method** field with RPC method name.
 For ex.
 "TestMethod".
 - Fill **RPC params** field with RPC params.
 For ex. "{ param1: "value1" }".
 - Click **Send RPC command** button.
 You should see the following response in the widget.

 ![image](/images/user-guide/contribution/widgets/control-widget-sample-response-one-way.png)

 The following output should be printed in the device console:

 ```bash
   request.topic: v1/devices/me/rpc/request/0